-This laboratory course is designed to complement concepts taught in the BIOL 160 lecture course.
+This laboratory course is designed to complement concepts taught in the BIOL 265 lecture course by providing students with laboratory exercises to develop techniques for culturing, handling and identifying microorganisms.
 Corequisite: BIOL 265.
 Prerequisites: BIOL 130/130A and BIOL 131/131A or BIOL 160/160A and BIOL 161/161A.
 3 hrs.
 1 crs.